jpillora/go-template/README.md

 ### Contributing

 There are probably many improvements which can be made.
-Please send PRs!

-**Caveat** This is an opinionated repository template.
-I'm happy to fix any objective mistakes, however any subjective changes will likely belong in individual forks.
+Please send PRs! **Caveat** This is an opinionated repository template.
+I'm happy to fix any objective mistakes, however any subjective changes likely belong in individual forks.